Caring For Your Zoysia In The Summer Heat

 A good way to test if your grass needs watering is to look at the surrounding soil.
 If it’s dry and cracking, it’s time to water your Zoysia grass.
-Be sure to avoid over watering, because excessive watering can damage the roots.
-If you have questions, check out our Moisture Meter to determine your lawn (or other plants) watering needs.
+Be sure to avoid over-watering, because that can damage the roots.
+If you have questions, check out our Moisture Meter to determine your lawn’s (or other plants’) watering needs.

 Mowing Your Zoysia